 The participants attributed to the training a broad awareness of mistreatment as a workplace phenomenon.
 Although the participants had heard of, witnessed, and in two cases also personally experienced inappropriate behaviors at work, they had considered it to be part of organizational life and had been unaware of its existence as a defined phenomenon.
 The training, therefore, allowed them to name their experiences and to identify them as unacceptable organizational behavior.

-One participant, for example, made the following observation: The truth is that I didn’t know the term mistreatment before … and the best thing that came out of the workshops is that they created awareness, among both employees and managers (P.A.).
-Another developed the same point: We are fortunate that we do not have this phenomenon here, but awareness is very, very important, for everyone (O.B.).
+One participant, for example, made the following observation: The truth is that I didn’t know the term mistreatment before … and the best thing that came out of the workshops is that they created awareness, among both employees and managers (P5.).
+Another developed the same point: We are fortunate that we do not have this phenomenon here, but awareness is very, very important, for everyone (P12.).
 Awareness was perceived as the first step in change: It is a malicious phenomenon … and if it will not be given a place, and called by name, it will never change.
-It is essential for the weaker employees, those who do not have support or power (B.R.).
+It is essential for the weaker employees, those who do not have support or power (P1.).

 3.3.
 Knowledge and Understanding

 Most participants noted significant gains from the program in terms of their knowledge and understanding of mistreatment.
 The main gains concerned an understanding of what mistreatment is, what behaviors it includes (and what behaviors are not considered mistreatment), its frequency, causes, manifestations, and likely effects (particularly its emotional toll).
-As one participant noted: In the workshops, we learned to see what mistreatment is, what behaviors are related to it, and what happens to people who experience it (K.K.).
+As one participant noted: In the workshops, we learned to see what mistreatment is, what behaviors are related to it, and what happens to people who experience it (P7).
 Regarding the boundaries of mistreatment, another participant explained: I have learned, for example, that not every anger burst… is considered mistreatment … that only if you see that it is purposeful and frequent, then it is, you see?
-(O.M.).
+(P8).

 In particular, participants discussed learning that mistreatment can happen to anyone in any organization, and is not the fault of the victim.
-One participant put it this way: Most people think that such a thing will not happen to them because they are nice people, social people, who never fought with anyone before … until they see these people, who are just like them, and hear their stories (H.V.).
+One participant put it this way: Most people think that such a thing will not happen to them because they are nice people, social people, who never fought with anyone before … until they see these people, who are just like them, and hear their stories (P16).

-Knowledge and understanding were perceived as prerequisites for dealing with mistreatment.
+Knowledge and understanding were perceived as prerequisites for dealing with mistreatment, building on awareness.
 One participant, who had suffered severe mistreatment in the past, clarified the point: When it happened to me (mistreatment), I was unprepared.
 I never thought that such horrible and difficult things exist in organizations.
-I think it is essential that everyone will be prepared and… knowledgeable about it (B.R.).
+I think it is essential that everyone will be prepared and… knowledgeable about it (P1).

 3.3.1.
 Gauging Expectations

 Participants also gauged their expectations of proper management workplace behaviors, examining their reality through the lens of mistreatment and asking themselves whether they were experiencing mistreatment and setting personal boundaries.
-One participant made this observation: Once you know what behaviors are considered mistreatment, you can examine if you are experiencing it (O.M.).
+One participant made this observation: Once you know what behaviors are considered mistreatment, you can examine if you are experiencing it (P8).
 Another explained further: Perhaps we were aware that such behaviors exist, but we thought that if nobody talks about it, then it’s ok, and we have to put up with it.
-Now we realize that it is not so (P.A.).
+Now we realize that it is not so (P5).